antero10/MeaningCloudApi/README.md

-MediaMind API
+Meaning Cloud Api
 =============

-This package work to connect to MediaMind API interface.
+This package work to connect to Meaning Cloud API interface.